Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 Molokai Forest Reserve

-Eventually, the Maunahui-Makakupaʻia Access Road will enter into the Molokai Forest Reserve, which is probably the nicest mental checkpoint that you’re on the right road after passing through so much private land down below.
+Eventually, the Maunahui-Makakupaʻia Access Road will enter into the Molokai Forest Reserve, which is probably the nicest mental checkpoint that you’re on the right road after passing through many miles of private land down below.

 Molokai Forest Reserve